 Number of Attempts at IVF/ICSI

 Should the first attempt fail, we will make further attempts if that is what you wish but if it is decided that further treatment is unlikely to be of benefit, you will be advised of this.
 Following each cycle, a full review of the outcome will be discussed.
 For those that are eligible for NHS treatment, you will be entitled to up to two treatment cycles (up to three for patients referred from 1st April 2017), provided you meet the eligibility criteria.
 Following each cycle, a full review of the outcome will be discussed.
 If it is decided that treatment is unlikely to be of benefit, further treatment will not be offered and your NHS entitlement will be withdrawn.
 Transfer of frozen embryos is not counted as a separate cycle for NHS funded patients.
-If you are unsure about the number of cycles you are entitled to, please contact Anne McConnell.

 Risks of Drugs/Treatment